 If you’re planning a driveway, patio, sidewalk, or foundation, one of the most important questions is: how long does regular concrete last?

-Regular concrete typically lasts 30 to 50 years — and often even longer with proper installation and maintenance.
+The short answer: Regular concrete typically lasts 30 to 50 years and often even longer with proper installation and maintenance.

 But lifespan depends on several factors, including climate, traffic load, installation quality, and maintenance.